 The School's current license is posted in the bulletin board of the LEAPS hallways.
-Additionally, the School's licensing record, which includes compliance reports and evaluation forms from the health, building, and fire departments, is available for inspection in the Special Education Supervisor's Office at Redwood Elementary.
+Additionally, the School's licensing record, which includes compliance reports and evaluation forms from the health, building, and fire departments, is available for inspection in the Office at Redwood Elementary.